17teen/Discord-Presser-Server-Nuker/README.md

 1. Download Node.js
 2. Download VSC(Visual Studio Code)
+3. Open VSC and make a new file and name it index.js (for simplicity)
-3. Open VSC and go to the terminal and type in: npm init after it's done type in: npm i discord.js
+3. Go to the terminal and type in: npm init after it's done type in: npm i discord.js
 4. Your Node modules should be installed and package.json and package-lock.json